 Set Up Payments

-Of course, if your customers are shopping through your website, you will also have to accept payments online.
-Chances are you’ve done some online shopping yourself and are familiar with some of the different ways available to pay.
+Of course, if your customers shop through your website, you must also accept payments online.
+Chances are you’ve done some online shopping and are familiar with some of the different payment methods.
 Some businesses opt to use third-party payment services.
 The most popular and successful of these is, by far, Paypal.
 This allows users to log into an app that already holds their personal details, such as name, address, and payment details.
 They can then click pay, and the order will be processed.
 However, bear in mind that third-party payment plans always come hand in hand with a cost.
-If your business does well, it could prove more profitable to process payments yourself.
+If your business does well, processing payments yourself could be more profitable.

 Consider Finance Options